Jordan’s Therapy Toolbox

 At Nodelman Counseling & Psychotherapy, we can either do focused Brainspotting-only sessions or integrate this modality into your work as needed to help you gain quicker insights, experience quick release of painful memories and gain new understanding.
 Jordan has also found the therapy to be particularly useful with early trauma with Brainspotting for PTSD, where you may not have words to explain the pain you endured or currently experience.

-The Flash Technique increases clients tolerance for trauma therapy or can be used as a stand-alone intervention for trauma, fears, phobias, or with distressing thoughts and in crisis situations
+The Flash Technique and 4-blinks increases clients tolerance for trauma therapy or can be used as a stand-alone intervention for trauma, fears, phobias, or with distressing thoughts and in crisis situations.
+It even allows for processing “slices” of trauma memories.

-The Flash Technique is a therapeutic intervention used to quickly (sometimes in under 10 minutes) reduce the distress a client is experiencing around a memory or situation–and the relief is often sustained.
+The Flash Technique and 4-Blinks are therapeutic interventions used to quickly (sometimes in under 10 minutes) reduce the distress a client is experiencing around a memory or situation–and the relief is often sustained.

 Have you ever worked through a traumatic memory while listening to your favorite music?
 Then you haven’t been to a therapist who understands that sometimes the most direct way to healing isn’t through talking over and over about it!